Charte-dot/american-auto-club/README.md

 ![colours](assets/media/color-scheme.png)

 I choose the colour scheme based on what I wanted to convey visually to the user upon opening the website but also to keep in tone with the colours on the American flag.
+###  Background
-- Background: Full navy background as navy conveys importance, confidence, power, and authority, as well as intelligence, stability and unity.
+ Full navy background as navy conveys importance, confidence, power, and authority, as well as intelligence, stability and unity.
 Also it is one of the main colours in the American flag that encapulates all the stars that represent the American states.
 Purpose of this colour on the website is to evoke the sense of unity and togetherness of the club.

-- Club logo/main title/main text bodies
+### Club logo/main title/main text bodies
 Upon opening the site, the main logo and all text throughout the site is a brilliant white.
 I choose this colour to contrast against the navy and to stand out and catch the users attention.
 The colour white symbolises understanding, protection and promotes feelings of fresh beginnings and renewal.
 This is important to gain new members to the club aswell as bringing current members back.

-- Main menu/Navigation
+### Main menu/Navigation
 For the main navigation menu I choose red, the final colour in the American flag.
 Red symbolises engery and excitment.
 Red is energizing as it excites the emotions and motivates us to take action.
 The function of the navigation being red, is to motivate user to explore the website via the navigation menu.

 # __Features__
-From the landing page to the contact page there is six pages in total, layout in this order to promote intuitive learning for the user and to guide curiousity of the site user.
+From the landing page to the contact page there is six pages in total, layed out in this order to promote intuitive learning for the user and to guide curiousity of the site user.
 The navigation menu and main logo are featured on all pages of the website.

 - Landing page
 This is just an opening page with main logo and navigation menu at the top.
 Followed by a bright visual of staged American muscle cars.
 Below the main image is a welcome message, inviting new members, returning members and general public to the club site.